BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 **Nm**: Yes.
 What is atta then?

-**Q**: You can’t put it in front of you – it’s always peripheral.
+**Q**: You can’t put it in front of you—it’s always peripheral.

-**Nm**: Yes, the properties of atta – the sense of self – are that it’s not directly visible.
+**Nm**: Yes, the properties of atta—the sense of self—are that it’s not directly visible.
 You can’t access it through your senses.
 You can’t observe it with your five senses, and you can’t say ‘this is my “Self” that I am relating to’.
 It’s always ambiguous.
 What else?
 Do you have the experience of when that self is not there?